popoto.fields.datetime_field¶

 datetime |

 The processed datetime value.
-Returns current time for auto_now fields (unless skip_auto_now is True), current time for auto_now_add when field_value is falsy, or the original field_value otherwise. |
+Returns the current UTC time for auto_now fields (unless skip_auto_now is True), the current UTC time for auto_now_add when field_value is falsy, or the original field_value otherwise. |

 Implementation note